ehrpg/qstar/docs/crisis.md

 ##### Drunk

+Penalty
-All checks suffer a -1 penalty.
+:   All checks suffer a -1 penalty.
 Checks that rely on speed and balance suffer a -2 penalty.

 ##### Exhausted

+Penalty
-You only regain 2 AP per round.
+:   You gain -2 AP per round.

 ##### Kneeling